Digital transformation roadmap overview

 Here are three benefits of a digital transformation roadmap:

 - Clarity: It's one thing to have an idea, and it's another thing to implement.
-A roadmap makes it crystal clear for your people on exactly what to do, when, and how.
-That way, your organizational goals remain in reach.
+A roadmap makes it crystal clear for your people to know exactly what to do, when, and how.
+That way, your organizational goals remain within reach.

 - Effectiveness: Using a roadmap is the most effective way to help people prioritize their daily actions.
 With a clear plan, your business can stay on track to your ideal destination, with the fewest number of detours in between.